Michigan Heritage Park: History

 George Edward Hilt (1916–2012) had a plan before he died for his property called Hilt's Landing in Whitehall Township, Michigan.
 In his estate planning, Hilt made provisions that his vision of using his 230 acre family property should be for telling the story of Michigan's history to future generations.
 His trust fund appointed over $2 million for developing Michigan Heritage Trail at Hilt's Landing—a portion going to build the historic park by the Lakeshore Museum Center and another portion for maintenance and operation of the facility.
 The effort to establish the park had gone on for nearly a decade.

-The 19 acre open-air museum park opened on June 6, 2015, and has a visitor's center.
+The 19 acre open-air museum park opened on June 6, 2015, and has a visitor center.
 It was a seasonal attraction, open from June through October.